laucheukhim/instano/README.md

         reenabledCallback:function(){}
         })

-Hackers' edition (instano.hack.js): This tells instano.hack.js to run a function when JavaScript is disabled and/or reenabled.
+This tells instano.hack.js to run a function when JavaScript is disabled and/or reenabled.
 The disabled callback function runs immediately after JavaScript is disabled.
 You can also run it after a delay or set it to run in repeating intervals by passing relevant parameters to disabledCallbackDelay and disabledCallbackDuration.